 Note; If you have already created an ad account previously: you will need to create a new FB account or use a friend’s account for your brand new naira ad account.

-Creating And Paying For Facebook Ads With Naira In Easy Steps
+Create And Pay For Facebook Ads in Nigeria In Easy Steps

 - Log on to facebook.com and click on the drop-down menu that displays your pages and other information.